Functions#

 Defining Defaults#

-Rewrite the rescale function so that it scales data to lie between 0.0 and 1.0 by default,but will allow the caller to specify lower and upper bounds if they want.
-Compare your implementation to your neighbor’s: do the two functions always behave the same way?
+Rewrite the rescale function so that it scales data to lie between 0.0 and 1.0 by default,but will allow the caller to specify lower and upper bounds if they wish.
+Compare your implementation to your neighbour’s: do the two functions always behave the same way?

 Variables Inside and Outside Functions#